-The Cedars-Sinai graduate program has applicants from a wide variety of undergraduate institutions and values a diverse student population.
+The Cedars-Sinai PhD program has applicants from a wide variety of undergraduate institutions and values a diverse student population.
 The program encourages students from all ethnic backgrounds to apply.
-Our current ethnicity statistics for applicants are shown below:
+Our current ethnicity statistics for PhD applicants are shown below:

-For the 2016 academic year, the program received 45 applications and interviewed 24 of the applicants.
-Ten students were admitted into the PhD program and will start in September 2016.
+For the 2016 academic year, the PhD program received 45 applications and interviewed 24 of the applicants.
+Ten students were admitted into the PhD program and started in September 2016.
 The average GRE scores for the accepted students follow: verbal 71, quantitative 70, analytical 68 (shown in percentile rankings).

-The Graduate PhD Program in Biomedical Science and Translational Medicine started its first class in the fall of 2008 and has produced 13 graduates thus far.
-An additional eight students are graduating in June 2016.
-The graduation rate is 96 percent in less than five years.
+The PhD Program in Biomedical and Translational Sciences started its first class in the fall of 2008 and has produced 28 graduates as of June 2017.
+The graduation rates are indicated in the above table.